erik78se/masterworker/TUTORIAL.md

 [picture]

-The master set data on the relation in [master-application-relation-joined]
+The master set data in [master-application-relation-joined]

-The worker get it in [master-relation-changed]
+The worker get data in [master-relation-changed]

 A best practice here, is to use **relation-joined** and/or **relation-created** to set initial data and **relation-changed** to retrieve them just as we have done in the master and worker charms.

+The reason for this is that we can't know in "relation-created" or "relation-joined" that the other end of the relation has set relational data yet.

+Only a few relation keys (private-address, ingress-address, egress-subnets) are available at these stages and its only in *relation-change* that relational data should be expected to be available.

-As you see, all we do is calling hook-tools: "relation-set" and "relation-get".
+Apart from these code considerations, all we do to manage data is via: "relation-set" and "relation-get".

 Now, lets look a bit closer on how the master sends out data that is unique to our worker units.